djfdyuruiry/gatling-app-insights-extension/README.md

 # Gatling App Insights Extension

-This library provides extensions for the Gatling testing framework for recording requests telemetry to Azure App Insights.
+This library provides extensions for the Gatling testing framework for recording request telemetry to Azure App Insights.

 - Record Gatling HTTP requests with scenario/user metadata
 - Send headers, cookies, query parameters and more